willeccles/cfm/README.md

 ![build](https://github.com/WillEccles/cfm/workflows/CFM%20Build/badge.svg)

-Cactus File manager (cfm) is a TUI file manager with some features here and there.
-It's quick and light.
+Cactus File Manager (cfm) is a TUI file manager with the goal of being simple, easy, and bloat-free, utilizing Vi-inspired keybinds.
 Whether or not you should use it depends on whether or not you like the name and/or the dev, like with all software.

 ![Example Configuration](screenshot.png)